 The View Up From Below...

-A real stair master climb to the top.
-The trail starts off okay, then eventually becoming a little uneven as you go up.
-From small easy steps to steps farther apart as you go.
+It was a real Stairmaster climb to the top.
+The trail starts off okay, then eventually becomes a little uneven.
 As you go up, you will then find that the trail is made up of old railroad tracks.
 It is like a real outdoor stair master experience but with great outdoor scenery.

-My friends led the way being in better shape than me patiently kept tabs on me as they counted the steps while making progress uphill and saying things like...a little bit more and we will reach the 50th step.
+My friends led the way (being in better shape than me) and patiently kept tabs on me as they counted the steps while making progress uphil.

-Every few steps was harder each time especially after having a hard night previously with no breakfast to start with.
-It was a very hot day after 9:00am but was happy with my 2 bottles of water...that kept me going.
+Every few steps got harder, especially because we had skipped breakfast.
+It was a very hot day after 9:00 am but was happy with my 2 bottles of water.

 People climbing up, people descending on the other side.
 There were a few who sprinted up and down the mountain like it was so easy doing it many times, I've heard.

-I was the turtle and they were the rabbits... haha!
+I was the turtle and they were the rabbits!

-Every few steps gave me the chance to take a sip of some ice cold water and appreciate the view as it got better towards reaching my fulfillment that comes with the accomplishment of my destination.
+Every few steps gave me the chance to take a sip of some ice-cold water and appreciate the view as it got better towards reaching the fulfillment that comes with the accomplishment of my destination.